haidouks/powershell/CD-CI/Modules/Mattermost/ReadMe.md

 Mattermost Module

-A powershell module to interact with Mattermost ChatBot Rest API.
-Makes easy to manage Mattermost.
+A powershell module to interact with Mattermost ChatBot.
+This module makes easy to manage Mattermost.